Start a Corporation in Pennsylvania

 - A copy of the Pennsylvania corporation’s Articles of Incorporation

-- The Pennsylvania corporation’s bylaws
+- The corporation’s bylaws

-- The Pennsylvania corporation’s EIN
+- The corporation’s EIN

-If your bylaws don’t specifically assign the power to open a bank account, you may also want to bring a corporate resolution to open a bank account that states that the person going to the bank is authorized by the business to open the account in the name of the corporation.
+If your bylaws don’t specifically assign the power to open a bank account, you may also want to bring a corporate resolution to open a bank account.
+The resolution would state that the person going to the bank is authorized by the business to open the account in the name of the corporation.
 At Northwest, we provide free corporate bank resolutions, along with many other free corporate forms, to help you get started fast.

-File Pennsylvania Corporation Reports
+File Pennsylvania Reports & Taxes

-What is a Pennsylvania Decennial Report?
+What is the Pennsylvania Decennial Report?

 The Pennsylvania Decennial Report is an unusual report.
-It’s the Commonwealth of Pennsylvania’s way of poking your corporation and saying “hey, you still around?”
-The report is only required if you don’t submit any other filings to the Pennsylvania Department of State in the meantime.
+It’s the Commonwealth of Pennsylvania’s way of poking your corporation and asking, “Hey, you still around?”
+The report is only required if you don’t submit any other filing to the Pennsylvania Department of State in a ten year period.
 The report requires very little information—mostly just your corporation’s name and registered office.

 Local taxes are pretty common as well.
 For example, Philadelphia has a Business Income and Receipts Tax (a tax on both gross receipts and income) that applies to all entities doing business in the city.